Accenture/accenture.github.io/_drafts/adop-intro.md

 ## Roadmap
 As we continue to find increased interest and users of the platform, we are driving improvements in the following ways:

-* Adding more cartridges with the intention that more and more technologies and sample applications can be bootstrapped on the tool (for continuous delivery-first development)
+* Adding more cartridges with the intention that more and more technologies and sample applications can be bootstrapped on the tool (for continuous delivery-first development).
-* Adding more platform extensions; for example, a Puppet Server or Ansible Tower
+* Adding more platform extensions; for example, a Puppet Server or Ansible Tower.
 * Extending the cartridge and platform extension loaders to make writing them easier and more efficient.
 Note: We are committed to doing this in a backwards-compatible manner and do not expect to render existing cartridge and platform extensions unloadable.
 * Prove more hosting providers.
 Storage and compute resources permitting, theoretically ADOP will run out of the box anywhere Docker is installed, be that a single machine, a Docker Swarm, or a container PaaS that supports Docker-compose.
 However, so far we have only used it on single instances in AWS, Azure, GCP and on premise, and in a Docker Swarm on AWS and Azure.
 *  Improving the operability of the platform.
 While many people will choose to first experience ADOP by installing it on a single machine, we also have been enhancing the AWS Cloud Formation script to provide a more resilient architecture.